alexxyu/GO-Analysis/README.md

 #### Counting Genes Under Each GO Term for All Species

 Run the countAllGO.sh script.
-The two arguments that it takes are the path to the file containing GO terms to count and the output filename.
+The three arguments that it takes are the path to the file containing GO terms to count, the output filename, and the lifespan measurement (ML for maximum lifespan, NLa for normalized lifespan by alpha, and NLn1 for normalized lifespan by -1).
 ```
-./countAllGO.sh data/filteredTerms.txt sigGOTerms.txt
+./countAllGO.sh data/filteredTerms.txt sigGOTerms.txt NLa
 ```
 This will generate a directory of count data.
 For correlation analysis, it calls GOAnalysis.py, which calculates normalized lifespan based on a linear regression model between BMR/M and lifespan and then calculates Spearman's rank correlation coefficient with p-value.
 GOAnalysis.py will output an entire tab-delimited text file with counts, which can be analyzed in Python, R, etc.